Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 This course was lovingly put together by a professor and a team of superlative students in Carnegie Mellon University's [Computational Biology Department](http://cbd.cmu.edu).
 You can meet us on our [Meet the Team](meet-the-team) page.

+## Acknowledgements

+This online course is a dissemination effort for the <a href="https://mmbios.pitt.edu" target="_blank">National Center for Multiscale Modeling of Biological Systems (MMBioS)</a>.
+It is graciously supported by the National Institutes of Health (grant ID: P41 GM103712).

+We are also grateful to Wendy Velasquez Ebanks and Ulani Qi, who provided additional work on the course during its conception.

 ## You might also enjoy...

 If you enjoy this course, then we would suggest some additional resources below.